GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 *Output format*
 As previously explained in @sec:active_ssl:background:variations, the output formats of #acr("SSL") detectors vary considerably across methods.
-On the one hand, all solutions do not estimate the same values.
+On the one hand, not all solutions estimate the same values.
 Some systems are limited to #acr("DoA") estimation, while others can additionally predict the distance.
 On the other hand, the coordinate system used to express the detections is not always the same.
-The vast majority of works compute the source position with respect to the microphone array.
+The vast majority of works compute the source's position with respect to the microphone array.
-Computing an absolute position would require additional knowledge about the environment, the microphones's positions, and the choice of a global frame for reference.
+Computing an absolute position would require additional knowledge about the environment, the microphones' positions, and choosing a global frame for reference.
 Nonetheless, different relative coordinate systems are used.
 Choosing spherical or polar systems consists of predicting a #acr("DoA") value and, optionally, the elevation angle and/or the distance to the source.
 Alternatively, other works choose to write the estimated detections in Cartesian coordinates.